Saudi Aramco: Refining and chemicals

 While the company did not originally plan on refining oil, the Saudi government wished to have only one company dealing with oil production.
 Therefore, on 1 July 1993, the government issued a royal decree merging Saudi Aramco with Samarec, the country's oil refining company.
 The following year, a Saudi Aramco subsidiary acquired a 40% equity interest in Petron Corporation, the largest crude oil refiner and marketer in the Philippines.
 Since then, Saudi Aramco has taken on the responsibility of refining oil and distributing it in the country.
 In 2008, Saudi Aramco sold its entire stake to the Ashmore Group, a London-listed investment group.
 Ashmore acquired an additional 11% when it made a required tender offer to other shareholders.
 By July 2008, Ashmore, through its SEA Refinery Holdings B.V., had a 50.57% of Petron's stock.
 Ashmore's payment was made in December 2008.
 In December 2008, Ashmore acquired PNOC's 40% stake.
 In the same month, San Miguel Corporation (SMC) said it was in the final stages of negotiations with the Ashmore Group to buy up to 50.1% of Petron.
 In 2010, SMC acquired majority control of Petron Corporation.

 Currently, Saudi Aramco's refining capacity is 5.4 Moilbbl/d (International joint and equity ventures: 2,500 Moilbbl/d, domestic joint ventures: 1,900 mpbd, and wholly owned domestic operations: 1000 Moilbbl/d.)

 Saudi Aramco's downstream operations are shifting emphasis to integrate refineries with petrochemical facilities.
 Their first venture into it is with Petro Rabigh, which is a joint venture with Sumitomo Chemical Co. that began in 2005 on the coast of the Red Sea.
 In order to become a global leader in chemicals, Aramco will acquire 50% of Royal Dutch Shell's stake in their refiner in Saudi Arabia for US$631 million.
+In October 2025, Aramco acquired an additional 22.5% stake in Petro Rabigh for $702 million from Sumitomo Chemical so that Aramco now holds a total of 60%.